jescarri/jesus.identitylabs.mx/content/blog/lora-ESP32-board/index.md

 # Telemetry format

-Data is sent to the Things Network using CayenneLPP, This project uses the (electroniccats/CayenneLPP)[https://github.com/ElectronicCats/CayenneLPP] implementation, I found this to be the implementation that had extended support for extra data fields.
+Data is sent to the Things Network using CayenneLPP, This project uses the [electroniccats/CayenneLPP](https://github.com/ElectronicCats/CayenneLPP) implementation, I found this to be the implementation that had extended support for extra data fields.

 # Things Network configuration

 1. Create an application.

-2. Add the Payload Decoder from the (electroniccats/CayenneLPP)[] project.
+2. Add the Payload Decoder from the [electroniccats/CayenneLPP](https://github.com/ElectronicCats/CayenneLPP).

 3. Create an device use: LoRaWAN Specification 1.0.3, RP001 Regional Parameters 1.0.3 revision A